srijitakarmakar/MaskedFacePerception/README.md

 # MaskedFacePerception

-This repository contains the data and code supporting [our study](https://doi.org/10.48550/arXiv.2303.06031) on the neural correlates of masked face perception across levels of face familiarity.
+This repository hosts the data and code supporting [our study](https://doi.org/10.48550/arXiv.2303.06031) on the neural correlates of masked face perception across levels of face familiarity.

 ## Data Availability